Patient Safety Awareness Week: CRNAs Encourage Patients to Learn about Non-Opioid Pain Relief Options

 Patients are encouraged to have open and honest discussions with their families and their healthcare team members, especially their anesthesia providers, to develop an optimal plan to address pain and minimize the need for opioids.
 CRNAs are uniquely qualified to discuss pain management options with their patients, specifically addressing:

 An initiative of the National Patient Safety Foundation, Patient Safety Awareness Week calls on patients and healthcare providers alike to be “United for Patient Safety.”
-Working with patients to develop thier non-opioid or appropriate pain management solution engages patients in their healthcare for safe and best outcomes.
+Working with patients to develop their non-opioid or appropriate pain management solution engages patients in their healthcare for safe and best outcomes.

 - Previous experiences with pain medications